Steven Strogatz: Awards

-Strogatz is a Fellow of the Society for Industrial and Applied Mathematics, the American Academy of Arts and Sciences, the American Physical Society, and the American Mathematical Society.
+Strogatz is a Member of the National Academy of Sciences and a Fellow of the Society for Industrial and Applied Mathematics, the American Academy of Arts and Sciences, the American Physical Society, and the American Mathematical Society.

 Strogatz has been lauded for his ability as a teacher and communicator.
 In 1991 he was honored with the E. M. Baker Memorial Award for Excellence in Undergraduate Teaching, MIT's only institute-wide teaching award selected and awarded solely by students.
 He has also won several teaching awards at Cornell, including Cornell's highest undergraduate teaching prize, the Stephen H. Weiss Presidential Fellowship (2016).
 At the national level, Strogatz received the JPBM Communications Award in 2007.
 Presented annually, this award recognizes outstanding achievement in communicating about mathematics to nonmathematicians.
 The JPBM represents the American Mathematical Society, the American Statistical Association, the Mathematical Association of America, and the Society for Industrial and Applied Mathematics.
 In 2013 he received the AAAS Public Engagement with Science Award for "his exceptional commitment to and passion for conveying the beauty and importance of mathematics to the general public."

 Strogatz was selected to be the 2009 Rouse Ball Lecturer at Cambridge and an MIT Mathematics 2011 Simons lecturer.

 In 2014 he was awarded the Euler Book Prize by The Mathematical Association of America for "The Joy of x".
 The award citation describes the book as "a masterpiece of expository writing" and remarks that it is "directed to the millions of readers who claim they never really understood what the mathematics they studied was all about, for whom math was a series of techniques to be mastered for no apparent reason."
 Along with Ian Stewart, Strogatz was awarded the 2015 Lewis Thomas Prize for Writing about Science.